akhileshjchaudhary/student-management-application/README.md

-# Student Management System – Grails (using Java) + JWT Authentication
+# Student Management Application – Grails (using Java + Groovy) + JWT Authentication

 A secure and role-based Student Management System built with **Grails (Using Java)** backend and **JWT (JSON Web Token)** authentication.
 Supports role-based access for **Admin**, **Teacher**, and **Student** users.
 Frontend is integrated via **Stencil.js** and login uses secure cookies.